Generic selectors

 Cooked cheese crisp

-• Use room temperature butter or microwave cold butter for a few seconds to soften it.
+Soften the butter: Use room temperature butter, or microwave it for a few seconds so it spreads evenly.

 Sonoran cheese crisp